-Inspiration behind the Stockholm Treaty Lab
+Inspiration behind the 2017/2018 edition of the Stockholm Treaty Lab